 Standing 2-3 yards apart you served the ball to your kid and she catches it and serves it back to you.

 You can start slowly and closer to your kid and slowly increase the speed or the distance.

-Variation 4: Combination: Combine these drills and also make it fun and enjoyable.
+- Combine these variations to make it fun and enjoyable.

 As the name suggests the goalkeeper will sit on the floor or grass in a sit-up position to catch the ball and throw it back to you.

 By sitting down her movements will be limited and she has to rely on her upper body and legs for balance.

 - You serve the ball slightly to her left and then right, just enough not to make her tip sideways.